ErnestYamboar/printf/README.md

 Pritf project
-The project is done by my partner and i. create our own printf without the standard input output library.
+#The project is done by Mariam and Ernest.
+#We are to create our own printf without the standard input output library.
+#The printf must be able to handle the c, s, d, i, x, X, b, %, conversion specifiers.
+#In the task 0, we are supposed to create our printf to handle the conversion specifiers c, s,
+and % using the write function only, to print output to the standard output.
+#The printf function should be able to convert decimal to binary.